Sustainable global supply chain

 Professor: Simon Croom

-Simon Croom is Full Professor at the University of San Diego.
-He received his PhD from the University of Warwick (1996) and has spent his entire professional career in supply chain management, both as practitioner and as a leading academic researcher.
-Professor Croom is Research Fellow at Curtin Business School (Perth, Australia).
+Simon Croom is Full Professor at the University of San Diego and received his PhD from the University of Warwick (1996).
+He is an internationally respected researcher, advisor and professor in the field of supply chain management and world class performance, and is frequently cited in the press and journals around the world.
+In 2014, Professor Croom was awarded the University of San Diego Distinguished University Professor.
 His research interests include sustainable supply chain management and world class operations.
-He instigated the first e-business course at Warwick Business School in 1999 and his expertise led to being appointed as an Advisor to the UK Government's Office of Government Commerce.
+His expertise led to being appointed as an Advisor to the UK Government’s Office of Government Commerce.